tristanlatr/WPWatcher/README.md

 wpscan_path=wpscan

 # Log file
+# Can be /dev/null
 log_file=./wpwatcher.log

 # WPScan arguments. wpscan v3.7
+# Must be a valid Json string
 # Can be set to null with wpscan_args=null
 wpscan_args=[   "--no-banner",
                 "--random-user-agent",